Home

 Another major landmark was in 1948 when Mildred Clarissa Lewis was elected the first woman Vice-President of the Conference.
 Revd Kathleen Richardson was elected the first woman President of the Conference in 1992.

-Find the full list of Presidents and Vice-President of the Methodist Church here.
+Find the full list of Presidents and Vice-Presidents of the Methodist Church here.

 Revd Hilary Cooke